How to Exit Python Program [4 Methods]

 Example:

-Consider we are creating two nested tuples and going to display their items without using the quit() function.
+Consider creating two nested tuples and displaying their items without using the quit() function.

 In this case, the Python interpreter will execute both the print() statements, and you will see the output.